 Books, Materials & Supplies

 Many classes at WEMOCO require materials that need to be purchased by the student (i.e., books, safety equipment, uniforms, locks, etc.).
 Teachers will inform students of required materials during the first week of school.
+Arrangements will be made to borrow materials for students who are unable to purchase.

 Student Leadership Opportunities